rozek/gundb-simple-file-storage-adapter/README.md

 This repository contains an extremely simple [GunDB](https://github.com/amark/gun) storage adapter which persists incoming nodes in a single JSON file on the file system.
 It cannot be used in the browser but is meant for Node.js

+> **Important: after two weeks of intensive work and no substantial outcome, I have decided to give up on GunDB - it is full of bugs and - even worse - race conditions and the implementation looks like being hacked in a style used 40 years ago (when source code had to be compact and variable names short in order to fit into the memory) **

 The adapter should not be used in production (as the implementation does not scale) but could probably serve as a starting point for other developments.

 > Nota bene: there a few (probably controversal) design decisions which have been made when developing the `simpleFileStorageAdapter`: